 It doesn’t matter if you’re trying to develop the world’s best chocolate chip cookie or create the best training session; improvement often comes out of a number of small, incremental steps.
-This key thought, is a central part of what continuous quality improvement is all about.
-Instead of seeking out that one change which will make everything perfect, continuous improvement is about working to constantly improve, so that over time, the product you are delivering becomes better.
+This key thought is a central part of what continuous quality improvement is all about.
+Instead of seeking out that one change that will make everything perfect, continuous improvement is about working to constantly improve, so that over time, the product you are delivering becomes better.

 As trainers, we should always have this desire to strive for improvement.
 Without it, we become stagnant and the quality of the training we are offering actually goes down.
 Not so much because we become careless in delivering it, but because our training doesn’t keep up with needs.

 Industry and technology are constantly changing, requiring that we change as well.
 If we don’t, we end up being left behind, unable to meet our clients or our learner’s needs.
 Even so, hidden within that change is the opportunity for us to improve.

 While continual quality improvement is an actual process, with specific concepts and steps, it’s more an attitude than anything else.
 You see, if you don’t have the desire to improve, then all you’ll do is go through the motions of improvement, without any of the results.
 On the other hand, if you have the desire to improve, then you’ll find ways of doing so, with or without the continual quality improvement process.